-In the 2023 edition, all data have been estimated by the IEA Secretariat based on a combination of preliminary supply side data, submitted during the 2021/22 cycle, the 2021 energy balances published by the Colombian Unidad de Planeación Minero Energética (UPME) and the partial submission by the Colombian administration during the 2022/23 cycle.
+2022 and 2021 data have been estimated by the IEA Secretariat based on a combination of supply side data submitted by the country, and the energy balances published by the Colombian Unidad de Planeación Minero Energética (UPME).

 In the 2021 and 2022 editions, data for Colombia prior to 1990 in the Oil Information may be different from those in World Energy Statistics due to a change in reporting methodology.